BuvinJT/distbuilder/docs/ConfigClasses.md

 for installation or only for uninstallation.
 Having direct counterparts is not required.
 When defining an `externalOps` list with "pure uninstallation" actions, you should especially keep the reverse order of such operations in mind.

+**resourceScripts, uninstResourceScripts**: Lists of additional [ExecutableScripts](LowLevel.md#executablescript) to make available on the target, for this operation to draw upon.
+To reference the script, build a path using the python constant `QT_IFW_SCRIPTS_DIR` or from directly within another script use `@ScriptsDir@`.

 **toolDependencies**: A list of [QtIfwInstallerTool](#qtifwinstallertool) objects.
 Tools defined this list will be rolled into the installer without explicitly